Author: Emma Viskic

 “. . . she was a study in tones: her skin a smooth wash of burnt umber, sienna touches to her hair, the unexpected flash of blue eyes.
 The genes from all her Koori ancestors distilled to a heady perfection.”

 There are moments of heart-pounding terror, as seen through Caleb’s eyes, to moments of joy and heartbreak with ex-wife, Kat.
 And some very funny moments with Frankie, that keep this one light and entertaining, counterbalancing the moments of off-camera violence when the heavies start to slice-and-dice people.
 And then, there’s an ending I never saw coming, as Viskic throws in a cleverly disguised curve-ball that threw me for a loop.

 This is an amazing debut, with believable characters, brisk pacing and plotting that might make your head turn in the wrong direction.
 Hang on for the ride.
-Now, I can’t wait to read the second in the series, And Fire Came Down.
+Now, I can’t wait to grab a copy of the second in the series, AND FIRE CAME DOWN.